11-spot: Dodgers huge 1st in 15-3 win over Braves in NLCS

 Mookie Betts had an infield single on the first pitch of the game, though he was initially called out before a replay challenge overturned the call by umpire Dan Iassogna.
 Seager drove in Betts with a double on the next pitch before groundouts by Justin Turner and Muncy.

+“To get that infield hit, and then the next pitch, you see two pitches and you’ve already got a run, that was quite the change,” Roberts said.

+Pederson that overturn "got us going, and then from there you saw what happened.”

 Nine consecutive batters reached with two outs.
-Will Smith had an RBI double and Bellinger walked before the homers by Pederson and Rios.
-After No. 9 batter Chris Taylor walked, Dayton walked Betts, gave up the the RBI single to Seager and hit Turner on the foot before Muncy's 435-foot slam to right- centre .
+Will Smith had an RBI double to make it 2-0, when he just beat a throw to the bag to avoid being the third out before Bellinger's walk and the homers by Pederson and Rios.
+After No. 9 batter Chris Taylor drew a free pass, Dayton walked Betts, gave up the the RBI single to Seager and hit Turner on the foot before Muncy's 435-foot slam to right- centre .

+“I just realized that we got all those runs with two outs.
+Just really good at-bats,” Roberts said.
+“We hit some homers, took some walks.
+Just really a well-played inning.
+I do think last night's ninth bled over into tonight.”

 When Braves No. 9 hitter Cristian Pache finally got to bat leading off the third, the rookie hit his first big league homer — in the regular season or playoffs.
 All but one Dodgers starter had already batted three times.